ravi9/openvino-wiki/BuildingForLinux.md

    ```sh
    ./install_build_dependencies.sh
    ```
-3. By default, the build enables the OpenVINO Runtime GPU plugin to infer models on your Intel® Processor Graphics.
+   > **NOTE**: By default, the build enables the OpenVINO Runtime GPU plugin to infer models on your Intel® Processor Graphics.
 This requires you to [Install Intel® Graphics Compute Runtime for OpenCL™ Driver package 19.41.14441] before running the build.
 If you don't want to use the GPU plugin, use the `-DENABLE_INTEL_GPU=OFF` CMake build option and skip the installation of the Intel® Graphics Compute Runtime for OpenCL™ Driver.

-4. Create a build folder:
+3. Create a build folder:
 ```sh
   mkdir build && cd build
 ```
-5. OpenVINO Runtime uses a CMake-based build system.
+4. OpenVINO Runtime uses a CMake-based build system.
 In the created `build` directory, run `cmake` to fetch project dependencies and create Unix makefiles, then run `make` to build the project:
 ```sh
   cmake -DCMAKE_BUILD_TYPE=Release ..
   make --jobs=$(nproc --all)
 ```
+The process may take some time to finish.

 ### Additional Build Options